 Around 1769, Charles Messier added the cluster to his famous catalog of nebulous objects.
 Hence the designation M44 – the 44th object in Messier’s catalog.

 The Beehive star cluster was known as a manger in Greek and Roman mythology.
-You might notice two bright stars on either side of the cluster with your binoculars, or you might see them unaided eye in dark skies.
-These two stars, Asellus Borealis and Asellus Australis.
-In skylore, these two stars represent the donkeys that Dionysos and Silenus rode into battle against the Titans.
+You might notice two bright stars on either side of the cluster with your binoculars, or you might see them with the unaided eye in dark skies.
+These two stars are Asellus Borealis and Asellus Australis.
+In skylore, they represent the donkeys that Dionysos and Silenus rode into battle against the Titans.

-In September, 2012 two planets were found in the Beehive.
+In 2012 two planets were found in the Beehive by the Kepler Space Observatory.
 They orbit two different stars and have been designated Pr0201b and Pr0211b.
-Both planets are hot Jupiters, that is, massive gas giants, in both cases orbiting very close to their stars.
+Both of these planets are hot Jupiters, that is, massive gas giants, in both cases orbiting very close to their stars.
 These two were the first planets detected orbiting stars like our own sun that were situated in an open star cluster.
-Planets had been found before in such clusters, but not orbiting stars like our sun.
+Since their discovery, Kepler has found four more exoplanets orbiting stars in the Beehive; more are expected since Kepler will be turning back toward the Beehive later in 2018.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.